Length25,5 km

 - Information boards about the history of gold mining, geology, and gold mining methods

-- Circle trailThe recommended direction of travel is counterclockwise.
+- Circle trailThe recommended direction of travel is clockwise.

 - The area/trail is not safe to use during the winter